Learning Explicit Contact for Implicit Reconstruction of Hand-held Objects from Monocular Images: Experiments

-\paragraph{Quantitative comparison on the HO3D Dataset.} Since this task only focuses on reconstructing objects without hands, we follow the setting of IHOI~\cite{ye2022s} and use either predicted hand meshes from~\cite{rong2020frankmocap} or ground-truth hand meshes to benefit the 3D reconstruction of hand-held objects.
-As shown in Table~\ref{ho3dResult}, when our model uses predicted hand meshes, we observe that our method can improve $\rm {F@5mm}$ and $\rm {F@10mm}$ by 3.7\% and 2.5\% and greatly reduce the chamfer distance.
-Although the intersection volume is slightly larger by 0.04 $cm^{3}$, our method achieves a 17.7\% improvement in terms of the penetration depth.
-When the hand mesh is perfect, our method shows a more obvious advantage and consistently outperforms IHOI across all metrics.
-It largely improves $\rm {F@5mm}$ by 12.0\% and reduces the penetration depth by 23.3\%.
+\paragraph{Quantitative Comparison on HO3D.} Since most prior methods require the object template during inference, the methods most relevant to ours are HO~\cite{hasson2019learning}, GF~\cite{karunratanakul2020grasping}, and IHOI~\cite{ye2022s}.
+For a fair comparison, we use the same predicted hands from~\cite{rong2020frankmocap} as IHOI and the estimated contact states from our multi-level model.
+As shown in Table~\ref{ho3dResult}, when our model uses predicted hand meshes, we observe that our method can improve $\rm {F@5mm}$ and $\rm {F@10mm}$ by 11.8\% and 8.4\% and greatly reduce the chamfer distance by 29.3\%.
+When the hand mesh is perfect, our method also shows an obvious advantage and consistently outperforms IHOI across all metrics.
+It largely improves $\rm {F@5mm}$ by 12.0\% and reduces the intersection volume by 29.0\%, demonstrating the superiority of our method in model-free object reconstruction.

-\paragraph{Quantitative Comparison on the OakInk Benchmark.} To show that our model can work well for unseen objects, we split the dataset to make sure that testing objects do not exist in the training set.
+\paragraph{Quantitative Comparison on OakInk.} To show that our model can work well for unseen objects, we split the dataset to make sure that testing objects do not exist in the training set.
 As shown in Table~\ref{oakinkResult}, when our model is not trained together with $L_{hoi}$, it can still outperform IHOI on all metrics.
 Our final model, which is learned with $L_{hoi}$, achieves even better results on different metrics.
 Compared with IHOI, our method can largely improve $\rm {F@5mm}$ and $\rm {F@10mm}$ by 6.3\% and 9.1\%, respectively.
 At the same time, it reduces the penetration depth and intersection volume by 17.3\% and 38.8\%, which suggests our model can reconstruct more realistic objects that naturally interact with hands.